Supporting compliance with smokefree legislation

 - All tobacco products must be sold in standardised packaging (also known as plain packaging); and

-- Tobacco sales via the internet in NZ are also bound by the Act and must not display tobacco products or tobacco information.
+- Tobacco and vape sales via the internet in NZ are also bound by the Act and must not display tobacco products or tobacco information.

-Restricting tobacco product advertisement ensures that children and young people are not exposed to the sight of tobacco products.
-This makes it easier to be smokefree.
+Restricting tobacco and vape product advertising ensures that children and young people are not exposed to the sight of these products.
+This makes it easier to be smokefree and vapefree.

 A 2016 survey of Christchurch dairies looked at how important selling tobacco was to these retailers.
 The results may surprise you!